dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

 | The feature branch is named after the corresponding GitHub issue:
 |       *feature_<Github Issue number>_<brief_description>*
 |
-| When work is complete, the code in the feature branch is merged into the 'develop' branch.
+| When work is complete, the code in the feature branch is merged into the develop branch.
 When a release candidate
 | for METplus has been determined, then the develop branch is used to create a master_vx.y release of
 | METplus, which includes data tarballs for use in running use cases.